PrivateCaptcha/docs/content/docs/tutorials/local-e2e-test.md

 ![Reports](/images/tutorials/e2e-local/reports.png)

-And if you print verify response to the console, you will get this json:
+And, if you print verify response to the console, you will get this json:

 ```json
 {"success":true,"challenge_ts":"2025-01-14T11:19:34Z","hostname":"27ca-193-138-7-216.ngrok-free.app"}